Reykjavík International Film Festival: 2004–2009

+2010–2014

 In 2010, RIFF was held for the seventh time on September 23 - October 3.
 In a short time, RIFF became quite well known among film enthusiasts and professionals.
 Gerald Peary from The Boston Phoenix called the festival "one of the best-programmed film festivals on earth, and with some of the most exciting guests."
 Todd Burns of Stylus Magazine concluded his article on the 2006 event with these words: "If it continues down this path, it won't be one of the best-kept secrets of the film festival circuit for long," and Brian Brooks from IndieWIRE had this to say: "Quite simply, in my humble opinion as a minor vet on the festival circuit, this event has instantly become one of my favorites.
 Of course, the lure of Iceland and its eccentric beauty helps, but Reykjavík's residents seem to have embraced the event, filling many of the festival's screenings."

 In 2011, the 8th festival took place from September 22 to October 2.
 In 2011, the selection included films that have already had a lot of press, films that have done well at other festivals but were unlikely to get much attention beyond the festival circuit (Yorgos Lanthimos's Alps, Aleksander Sokurov's Golden Lion-winning Faust) and homegrown films.
 'Discovery of the year: the Golden Puffin' was given to Angelina Nikonova for her Twilight Portrait.
 FIPRESCI awarded Volcano by Rúnar Rúnarsson, who also got The Church of Iceland award.
 Environment Award winner was Risteard O'Domhnaill for his movie The Pipe.
-Béla Tarr received a Lifetime Achievement Award and Lone Scherfig got a Creative Excellency Award.
+Béla Tarr received a Lifetime Achievement Award and Lone Scherfig got a Creative Excellence Award.
 The Best Icelandic Short Award was given to Börkur Sigþórsson for Skaði.
-What is more, in 2011 the festival focused on Romanian films, also had a special "Arabian Spring" programme and the Festival audience enjoyed special events like a swim-in cinema, film concert, Bollywood beach party, and the RIFF wonderland.
+Additionally, in 2011 the festival focused on Romanian films, also had a special "Arabian Spring" programme and the festival audience enjoyed special events like a swim-in cinema, film concert, Bollywood beach party, and the RIFF wonderland.